MicrosoftDocs/azure-dev-docs/articles/javascript/tutorial/static-web-app/create-computer-vision-resource-use-in-code.md

 ## Add environment variables to your local environment

-To use your resource, the code needs to have the key and endpoint available.
+To use your resource, the local code needs to have the key and endpoint available.
 This code base stores those in environment variables:
 * REACT_APP_COMPUTERVISIONKEY
 * REACT_APP_COMPUTERVISIONENDPOINT